Navigate Your Way To The Generative AI Ethics You Need To Know

 It is of utmost importance to prioritize the promotion of inclusivity and representation in the field of generative AI.
 It is imperative to make conscious efforts towards ensuring that the training data is inclusive of diverse voices, cultures, and perspectives.

-By implementing this approach, the creation of content that marginalizes or discriminates against certain groups can be reduced, leading to a more inclusive and fair AI environment.
+Implementing this approach can reduce the creation of content that marginalizes or discriminates against certain groups, leading to a more inclusive and fair AI environment.

 7) Ethical Consideration & Human Interference